scikit-optimize/scikit-optimize/CONDUCT.md

 Scikit-Optimize is an engaged and respectful community made up of people from all over the world.
-Your involvement helps us to further our mission and to create an open platform that serves a broad range of communities, from research and education, to journalism, industry and beyond.
+Your involvement helps us to further our mission.

-The goal of scikit-optimize is to become the go to software for black box optimization, freely available to the reader and everyone else.
+The goal of scikit-optimize is to become the go to project for black box optimization, freely available to the reader and everyone else.
 As any other open source project, it requires a community of people who maintain and contribute to it.
 The quality of the project depends on the engagement and